Virginia

 Right to Delete

 Consumers may request the deletion of personal data that the controller holds about them.
-This includes data the consumer provided directly and data the controller obtained from other sources.
+This right applies to data the consumer provided directly and to data the controller obtained from other sources.

 Right to Data Portability

-Consumers can obtain a copy of their personal data in a portable and readily usable format.
-This allows consumers to transmit the data to another controller without hindrance, where the processing is carried out by automated means.
+Consumers can obtain a copy of their personal data in a portable and readily usable format that allows them to transmit the data to another controller without hindrance, where the processing is carried out by automated means.

 Right to Opt Out